 Everolimus (Afinitor).
 This drug targets a protein called mTOR that is important for cell growth and survival.
 Common side effects include mouth sores, fatigue, diarrhea, and rash.

 Sunitinib (Sutent).
 This drug targets a protein called VEGF.
 VEGF is important in angiogenesis, which is the process of making new blood vessels.
 Because a tumor needs the nutrients delivered by blood vessels to grow and spread, the goal of anti-angiogenesis therapies like sunitinib is to “starve” the tumor.
 Common side effects include diarrhea, nausea, vomiting, fatigue, and high blood pressure.

 HIF2a inhibitor.
-Belzutifan (Welireg) is a drug that targets hypoxia-inducible factor-2 alpha (HIF2a), which is a protein that can support the growth of tumor cells.
+Belzutifan (Welireg) is a drug that targets HIF2a, which is a protein that can support the growth of tumor cells.
 It can be used to treat a pancreas NET that does not require immediate surgery in people with VHL syndrome.

 Other targeted therapies for pancreas NETs are being researched in clinical trials.
-They include drugs that interfere with new blood vessel formation or with specific survival pathways of cancer cells.
+They include drugs that interfere with new blood vessel formation or with specific survival pathways of tumor cells.